 International access ATMs can be found across Thailand but they charge extra 220 THB for every withdrawal additionally to the transaction fee for overseas withdrawals of your card.

-More information about the best rates offered at Bangkok’s Suvarnabhumi Airport you can find here – Super Rich Suvarnabhumi Airport – Best Foreign Exchange Rates.
+More information about the best rates offered at Bangkok’s Suvarnabhumi Airport can be found here: Super Rich Suvarnabhumi Airport.

 - Green note = 20 baht,